DesaiLab-CDI-HMH/desai-lab.github.io/_pages/people.md

 <div style="max-width: 300px; text-align: center;">
   <img src="/assets/images/team/jigar.jpg" alt="Jigar V. Desai" style="border-radius: 50%; width: 160px;">
-  <h3 style="margin-bottom: 5px;">Jigar V. desai, MS, PhD</h3>
+  <h3 style="margin-bottom: 5px;">Jigar V. Desai, MS, PhD</h3>
   <p><em>Principal Investigator</em></p>
   <p style="font-size: 14px;">My lab studies how the complement system — an evolutionary ancient arm of immunity — works regulates mucosal and systemic immunity.
 We are uncovering how this dialogue shapes defenses against infection and influences cancer, especially colorectal cancer.
-We recently showed that complement inside phagocytes tunes myeloid cell function; now we’re defining its role in antifungal immunity in the lung and anti-tumor immunity in the gut.
-We combine patient samples, advanced spatial biology and single-cell profiling approaches, engineered mouse and fungal models, and organoid–immune–microbe co-cultures to turn mechanisms into therapies.</p>
+We recently showed that complement inside phagocytes tunes myeloid cell function; now we are defining its role in antifungal immunity at diverse mucosal surfaces (e.g., at pulmonary mucosa – during invasive pulmonary aspergillosis; at intenstinal mucosa – during commensal colonization by Candida albicans) and anti-tumor immunity in the gut.
+We are utilizing patient specimens, in vivo murine modeling, ex vivo modeling using primary cells and organoids as well as approaches including advanced spatial molecular and single-cell profiling approaches, engineered mice and fungal strains, and intravital microscopy to turn mechanisms into therapies.</p>
   <p>
     <a href="mailto:jigarkumar.desai@hmh-cdi.org">Email</a>
   </p>